What is a code of conduct?

 Professional boundaries

 Once you have written the code, you can share it with your team and explain why it matters.
 Be sure to build in time for employees to read and ask questions.
-Request written acknowledgement to ensure expectations are clear.
-Make sure your HR team or managers:
+Consider having your HR team or managers:

 - provide regular training